 - time tracking software;

-By adding mouse tracking software to the results reported by your heatmaps and user session recording, you can more quickly and accurately figure out the root causes of your website visitor’s behavior.
+Adding mouse tracking software data to the results reported by your heatmaps and user session recording lets you more quickly and accurately determine the root causes of your website visitor’s behavior.
 The mouse tracking software is also indispensable when doing A/B testing.

-Thus, analyzing data from mouse tracking software, we can see in great detail what the user did and what he wanted, but for one reason or another could not.
+By analyzing data from mouse tracking software, we can see in great detail what the user did and what they wanted but, for one reason or another, could not do.

 Mouse Tracking Software with Plerdy

-Abdul Sattar G., Senior Web Designer and Front-End Developer, explicitly states that using Plerdy’s tools, he gains access to a website visitor’s thoughts and inner motivations.
+Abdul Sattar G., Senior Web Designer and Front-End Developer, explicitly states that by using Plerdy’s software, he can learn a website visitor’s thoughts and inner motivations.
 He notes that heatmaps and mouse tracking software provide guaranteed conversions for the websites he is working on.

-Rajesh G, the agency owner, points out that thanks to Plerdy’s tools, including the highly informative mouse tracking software, he doesn’t have to guess what users like on his website and what gets in the way.
+Rajesh G, the agency owner, points out that thanks to Plerdy’s software, including the highly informative mouse tracking software, he doesn’t have to guess what users like on his website and what gets in their way.
 “Thanks to Plerdy, I’m not guessing, but I know for sure,” he says.

-- You can also find areas where, for example, the user expects to see a banner, but there are no active elements.
+You can also find areas where, for example, users expect to see a banner, but there are no active elements.

-- Plerdy heatmaps are a tool that allows you to customize reports with filters as precisely as the user needs.
+- Plerdy heatmaps are a tool that allows you to customize reports based on user needs.

 - The result can be segmented by device type and/or traffic channel.
 Visitors can be grouped by behavior.
-Using heatmaps, you can figure out which element triggers a visitor to stop surfing your website.
+Using heatmaps, you can determine which element makes a visitor stop surfing your website.

-User session recording is a video recording of a user’s activity on a website.
-Repeated viewing allows you to reveal each detail of his behavior and improve the UX design of the pages.
+- Session Replay Software.
+A user session recording is a video of a user’s activity on a website.
+Repeated viewing allows you to reveal each detail of their behavior and improve the UX design of the pages.

-- This tool has many filters and allows you to track the necessary metrics for specified directions and groups.
+- This tool has many filters and allows you to track the necessary metrics for specifieduser groups.

-- The recording makes it possible to find out how users interact with the elements of the website and why he leaves it.
+- The recording makes it possible to find out how users interact with the website elements and why they leave it.

 - Plerdy’s Session replay software also shows the quality of customer support.

-Event and Goal Tracking is a tool for tracking user actions in a narrow segment, for example, their interaction with a call-to-action button or registration forms.
+- Event Software Tracking.
+Event and Goal Tracking is software for tracking user actions in a narrow segment, for example, their interaction with a call-to-action button or registration forms.

-- An accurate understanding of the causal relationships that arise in surfing the website allows you to adjust the conversion funnel as accurately as possible.
+- An accurate understanding of specific website activitions allows you to adjust the conversion funnel as accurately as possible.

-- Using this tool, you can lower your bounce rate by seeing which elements prevent visitors from taking targeted actions.
+- Using this software, you can lower your bounce rate by seeing which elements prevent visitors from taking targeted actions.

-- Since visitor activity is manifested precisely through clicks, mouse tracking software lets you see how your potential buyer interacts with elements that push him to the checkout.
+- Since visitor activity is manifested precisely through clicks, mouse tracking software lets you see how your potential buyer interacts with elements that push them to the checkout.